2 Days in Skopje

 Bohemian Street in Skopje

-In search of a late lunch, we headed in the direction of Bohemian Street.
-We had read it is an area of the city with quaint cafes and restaurants.
+In search of a late lunch, we headed to Bohemian Street.
+We had read that it is an area of the city with quaint cafes and restaurants.

-However, when we arrived at the actual Bohemian Street it was a bit of a disappointment as everything was closed.
-Traveling off-season you have to be prepared for this as it will happen from time to time.
+However, when we arrived at Bohemian Street, we were a bit disappointed, as everything was closed.
+Traveling off-season, you have to be prepared for this, as it will happen from time to time.

-There were other options in the area and we set out to find something suitable.
-Several places served drinks but no food.
-After walking through a few streets we stumbled upon Skopski Merak.
-We ordered traditional Macedonian dishes and enjoyed a splendid lunch with great service.
+There were other options in the area, and we set out to find something suitable.
+Several places served drinks, but no food.
+After walking through a few streets, we stumbled upon Skopski Merak.
+We ordered traditional Macedonian dishes and enjoyed a splendid lunch with excellent service.

-To start we had a carrot, cabbage, and beet salad.
-Di savored a borscht-like soup and I had pastrmajlija, a Macedonian-style oval-shaped pizza.
+To start, we had a carrot, cabbage, and beet salad.
+Di savored a borscht-like soup, and I had pastrmajlija, a Macedonian-style oval-shaped pizza.
 The local beer and wine went down quite well with it.
-Total cost, $19.00.
+The total cost was $19.00.

 An old Yugo parked near Bohemian Street in Skopje